Dash Compact Air Fryer

 Only 1000 watts of power

 Air fryers have quickly become go-to kitchen gadgets.
-They’re versatile, quick, and make a much healthier meal than traditional deep fryers.
+They’re versatile, quick, and easier to cook with than traditional deep fryers.
 With so many options out there, though, it can be difficult to find the best one for you.
 The Dash Compact Air Fryer claims to be the ideal appliance for “picky eaters, large families, or those who have busy schedules,” so we put it to the test to see if it really could please everyone.
-Keep reading for details on the fryer’s design, performance, features, competition, and more.
+Here are the details on the fryer’s design, performance, features, and competition.

 Design: Compact and lightweight

 The Dash Compact Air Fryer lives up to its name by coming in at about half the size and weight of a standard air fryer; it measures 10.2 x 8.1 x 11.4 inches and weighs just 5.7 pounds.
 The appliance has a 2-quart fry basket which is quite tiny compared to the 3.5-quart baskets you’d find in typical air fryers.
 The miniature appliance best feeds one or two people as it can only hold about half a bag of frozen french fries or six chicken wings.

 The Dash Compact has a sleek, oblong design that gives off a retro 80s feel—especially if you go for the aqua option, which is one of five available colors including black, white, red, and gray.
 We opted to go for gray as it’s a nice neutral tone that fits in with most kitchen designs.